cliffordx/MVLopez-FULL-CASES/2022/CASE DIGESTS/Alexander_v_Spoues_Escalona.md

 ## FACTS:

 Spouses Jorge Escalona (Jorge) and Hilaria Escalona (Hilaria; collectively, Spouses Escalona) acquired unregistered Lots 1 and 2 in Olongapo City.
 Lot 1 has an area of 92,075 sqm while Lot 2 has an area of 8,300 sqm.
 In 1998, Jorge waived his rights over Lot 1 in favor of his illegitimate son Reygan.
 However, his wife Hilaria did not consent to this waiver.

 In 2005, Reygan transferred Lot 1 to Belinda through deeds of waiver and quitclaim.
 He also transferred Lot 2 to Belinda.
-They later entered into a deed of absolute sale for both lots.

-Sps Escalona confronted Belinda, saying Reygan had no authority to sell the lots.
+They later entered into a deed of absolute sale for both lots.Sps Escalona confronted Belinda, saying Reygan had no authority to sell the lots.
 However, Belinda claimed the transactions were valid.

 Sps Escalona filed a case to annul the documents in 2005.
 The RTC dismissed the case, ruling it was time-barred.
 The CA reversed, finding the lots were conjugal properties requiring Hilaria's consent.
 Without this, the waiver by Jorge and subsequent transactions of Reygan were void.
 Belinda argues she was a buyer in good faith.
 But the CA ruled she should have investigated further given deficiencies in the documents.

 ## ISSUE: